-Local Darug people used, occupied, managed and exploited Country for thousands of generations through indigenous farming techniques such as mosaic fire regimes and eel traps.
+Local Darug people used, occupied, and managed Country for thousands of generations through indigenous farming techniques such as mosaic fire regimes and eel traps.
 Land and water sustainability is central to the Aboriginal estate; its founded on the Dreamtime and associated knowledge systems such as totems, songlines, rituals and ceremony.
 Darug people continue this deep connection to Country.